mrborghini/lambo-rizz-bot-go/README.md

 On linux if it doesn't run please run ```chmod +x lambo-rizz-bot-go```

-Make 100% sure you have the generated a access token with reading chat privileges and send messages
+Make 100% sure you have the generated an access token with reading chat privileges and send messages